The Hubble Space Telescope Survey of M31 Satellite Galaxies II. The Star Formation Histories of Ultra-Faint Dwarf Galaxies: Data

 Details of the photometric reduction and catalog construction are broadly described in \citet{Savino22} and will be presented at length in the upcoming program survey paper (Weisz et al., in prep.).
 Here, we provide a brief summary.
 We reduced the ACS imaging using \texttt{DOLPHOT} \citep{Dolphin00,Dolphin16}, a well-tested point-spread function photometry package that is commonly used in the analysis of \hst\ imaging of nearby galaxies \citep[e.g.,][]{Holtzman06,Dalcanton09,McQuinn10,Monelli10a,Radburn-Smith11,Dalcanton12,Weisz14c,Williams14,Williams21}.
 We reduce the data using the same \texttt{DOLPHOT} set-up recommended in PHAT \citep{Williams14}, with the exception of the PSFPhotIT parameter, which we set to 2.
 This choice adds a second iteration to the photometric reduction, which refines the noise estimates and results in higher completeness at low S/N.

 From the resulting \texttt{DOLPHOT} catalogs, we select stars that are likely galaxy members using several criteria.
 First, we cull our photometric catalogs using \texttt{DOLPHOT} quality metrics.
-Namely we select sources with: \begin{itemize} \itemsep{0.001em} \item $S/N \geq 4$ \item $Sharp^2 \leq 0.21$ \item $Crowd \leq 0.75$ \item $Round \leq 3$ \end{itemize} in both F606W and F814W filters.
+Namely we select sources with: \begin{itemize} \itemsep{0.001em} \item $S/N \geq 4$ \item $Sharp^2 \leq 0.2$ \item $Crowd \leq 0.75$ \item $Round \leq 3$ \end{itemize} in both F606W and F814W filters.
 This step eliminates spurious sources, including artifacts and extended background galaxies.
+These selection criteria are slightly different from the PHAT recommendations \citep{Williams14}.
+This is because the lower stellar density in our satellite galaxies, compared to the disc of M31, allows us to apply more stringent thresholds to the values of \textit{Crowd} (the amount of contamination from neighboring sources) and \textit{Round} (the ellipticity of the source's light profile).
+We can therefore exclude contaminants more efficiently while retaining most stellar sources.

 Second, we remove residual artifacts originating from the diffraction spikes of bright foreground stars.
 We do this by masking the region around all known \textit{Gaia} stars with $G<18$ that are located in or near our ACS fields.
 The masks are designed on a star-by-star basis to encompass the central saturated core and the visible extent of the diffraction spikes.
 Finally, we use the structural parameters of \citet{Martin16} to select only sources that fall within the ellipse corresponding to 2 half-light radii ($r_h$) from the photometric center of the galaxy.
 Our \hst\ fields are close to the photometric center in each of our targets.
 In most cases, however, the ACS field of view is not sufficiently large to capture the full $2r_h$ ellipse.
 This means that the spatial selection function varies slightly among our targets.
 We do, however, fully account for this variable spatial footprint whenever relevant, e.g. to calculate stellar masses (cf. \S~\ref{sec:model}).